nickoDB/nickoDB/README.md

 - 👋 Hi, I’m @nickoDB
 - 👀 I’m interested in gaming, designing, and composing music.
 Anything that deals with creations.
 - 🌱 I’m currently learning web design on the Odin Project!
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything really.
-- 📫 How to reach me
+- 📫 Shoot me an email at keith.felix423@gmail.com

 <!---
 nickoDB/nickoDB is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.